c2lang/examples/README.md

 in the directory of the example.
 The output can usually be found in a subdir 'output/test/'

+## libevent
+An event framework, based on libevent

 ## string_buffer
 A very simple StringBuffer showing off struct functions